Updated: Jan 1

 They experienced the influence in schools, journalism, and entertainment, which was then parroted by their friends on social media and social gaming.
 They watch the TV show, then they repeat the attitudes and phrases of the characters in their private social circles.
 The Hollywood scriptwriter became the ministry of their godless church.

 Another term the Positivity Cult throws around is “open-minded.”
 Of course, by open-minded they do not mean that you give tradition a fair assessment.
 What they actually mean by open-minded is to be permissive.
 “Don’t judge,” is one such phrase.
-They are so stupid that they cannot even use correct terms in the English language that already exist.
+They are so uneducated that they cannot even use correct terms in the English language that already exist.
 So they invented the word “judgy” because they never learned the word “judgmental.”

 Of course, every person on the planet is judging everything all of the time.
 Every choice they make, every friend they take, every event they attend, every priority they select, constitute their judgments.
 A discerning person is judicious – their judgments are well thought out, justified by evidence and logic.

 The Positivity Cult judges a person to be “not cool,” along with a mile-long list of other negative terms, if the person makes judgments against their current sociopolitical agenda, or its subgroups of faithful implementers.
 Some other recent terms they use are: deplorable, irredeemable, nerd, negative (ironically, while they themselves are being negative in their insult), geek, fascist, or intolerant (ironically, while they themselves are being intolerant).

 Just like their derision towards justified criticism, they hang the jury with the innocent when it comes to being permissive of any lifestyle or value.
 The key for the change agent is that they need people to be permissive of manic, vice-driven, and immoral attitudes, values, and behaviors.